lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Heavy dull sound.
 "I heard a loud thump upstairs."

 tied
 : Fastened or secured.
-"I tied my shoes so they wouldn't come untied."
+"I tied my shoes so they wouldn’t come untied."

 tiger
 : Large feline animal with orange fur and black stripes.
 "The tiger prowled through the jungle."